niknedgit/rent-a-car/README.md

 URL Parameters : pk=[integer] where pk is the ID of the Booking in the database.

-Return Account for Booking with specified ID
+Return the Account for the Booking with specified ID

 Auth required : YES